 If you build your website to drive business, it can.
 You may be thinking, “I construct buildings, not websites,” but getting this essential business asset up-and-running isn’t as difficult as you may think.
-If you don’t have one, or yours hasn’t been updated in years, we’ve compiled a guide of tools and resources to get your company with the times and onto bigger jobs.
+If you don’t have one, or yours hasn’t been updated in years, we’ve compiled a guide of tools and resources to get your company’s online storefront current.

 Content Is King